With quaint cottages and the pretty River Coln, Bibury is an utterly charming village in the heart of the Cotswolds.

 The small nature reserve comprises a water meadow rich in local flora and fauna, so it’s a must for wildlife lovers.

-Colourful flowers, kingfishers, dragonflies and even water snakes may be spotted during your visit.
+Keep a keen eye out, as you may spot colourful flowers, kingfishers, dragonflies and even water snakes during your visit.

 Where to visit near Bibury